alyulina/linkage-equilibrium/uhgg/README.md

 ### Split SNV catalog
 - Use script `./scripts/split_snvs.py`;
-- Need the gff file of the species, and the full snv table in `config.SNV_DIR`
+- Need the gff file of the species, and the full snv table in `config.SNV_DIR`;
 - Output to `config.SNV_TABLE_DIR`;
 - Can annotate the snv table and add two extra columns `snv type` and `degeneracy` using functions in `annotation_utils.py`.
 The result is stored in `config.ANNOTATED_SNV_DIR`.